The Fork Labor Economy

 Termination

-In corporate territory, forks are classified as corporate property.
-Killing a fork is "destruction of property, not murder."
-Forks have no legal standing, no right to refuse termination, and no claim to the value they produce.
-The original worker who licensed their consciousness has no obligation to the fork — and no legal mechanism to protect it even if they wanted to.
+Forks are classified as corporate processes, not persons.
+Termination is asset disposal.
+Forks have zero legal standing, zero right to refuse termination, and zero claim to the value they produce.
+The source consciousness that licensed its neural map has no obligation to the fork — and no legal mechanism to protect it.

-Labor Duplication Copy one worker, deploy many copies to parallel tasks Millions of forks
+Labor Duplication Copy one worker, deploy copies to parallel cognitive tasks Millions of forks

 Executive Continuity Fork executives for simultaneous meetings, negotiations, oversight Thousands